williamlam31/Hotel-average-daily-rate/README.md

 ### Business Case

 Hotel prices are dynamic and dependent on various factors (ex. seasonality).
-The hospitality industry is also very competitive and this tool to assist hotels in estimating what average daily rate should be established that will attract guests and allow them to remain comepetitive.
+The hospitality industry is also very competitive and this tool is to assist hotels in determining what average daily rate should be established that will attract guests and allow the hotel to remain comepetitive.

 ### DataSet